 Upon hearing that, Lu Zhishen was very upset and decided to take the law into his own hands.

-He arranged the daughter and the father to return their home, then walked into the butcher store and offered a hard lesson to the extortionist.
-Unfortunately, the lesson was a bit too hard and the businessman died under armed police officer’s ironing fist.
+He arranged for the daughter and the father to return home, then walked into the butcher store and offered a hard lesson to the extortionist.
+Unfortunately, the lesson was a bit too hard and the businessman died under an armed police officer’s ironing fist.

-Lu Zhishen was wanted by the local law enforcement body and had no choice but fled onto Mt Wutai in Shanxi seeking refuge in a Buddhist temple.
+Lu Zhishen was wanted by the local law enforcement body and had no choice but to flee onto Mt Wutai in Shanxi seeking refuge in a Buddhist temple.

 Lu Zhishen Uprooted an Ageing Willow Tree

 After Lu Zhishen, a former police officer of the North Song Dynasty, took the law into his own hands and bashed an extortionist butcher to death, he fled to a Buddhist temple in Mt Wutai in Shanxi.

-Although the abbot didn’t know he was a fugitive but found he was unruly and bully, so sent him to a big temple in capital city Dongjing in Henan to try his luck.
+Although the abbot didn’t know he was a fugitive but found he was unruly and bully, so sent him to a big temple in the capital city Dongjing in Henan to try his luck.

-Dongjing’s abbot immediately realised what kind of character he was so didn’t bother to teach him any Buddhist theories and practices but arranged him to look after the temple’s vegetable garden.
+Dongjing’s abbot immediately realised what kind of character he was so didn’t bother to teach him any Buddhist theories and practices but arranged for him to look after the temple’s vegetable garden.

 Chinese-school Buddhists traditionally do not rely on donations to survive but grow their own food and in most cases build their own temples.
 Going out to collect donations was normally for a major monastery construction project or big temple fair in the public interest, such as praying for the peace of the nation or for the souls of the war dead.

 Around the vegetable garden, there were dozens of hooligans who kept stealing the vegetable.
 But when Lu Zhishen became a garden keeper, not only the looting mission was unsuccessful, but two of the ringleaders were kicked by the monk into a manure pond.

-The street hooligans were among the most passionate believers of jungle laws, and immediately became friends with the garden keeper after received a hard lesson.
+The street hooligans were among the most passionate believers of jungle laws, and immediately became friends with the garden keeper after receiving a hard lesson.